 The egg custard mixture is 5 ingredients: eggs, milk, cinnamon, vanilla extract, and brown sugar.
 Whisk it all together and pour on top.

 Bake it all the next morning and serve it warm.
 A sprinkle of confectioners’ sugar finishes the textured beauty off.
 A creamy and lush strawberry masterpiece complete with a dusting of snow on top.
 Sizzle a little bacon and toss together a fruit salad on the side.
 Breakfast is served!

 Fellow brunch-ers, let’s dig in!Print

 Creamy, fresh, and custard-y strawberries n cream French toast casserole!
 Make it ahead the night before for a quick and easy brunch.

 - 1 (12-14 ounce) loaf french bread, sourdough bread, or challah

 - 8 ounces (224g) full-fat block cream cheese, softened to room temperature

 - 2/3 cup (133g) packed light or dark brown sugar

 - 2 cups (325g) sliced or chopped strawberries

-- optional for serving: confectioners’ sugar, strawberry compote, and/or maple syrup
+- optional for serving: confectioners’ sugar, strawberry topping sauce, and/or maple syrup

 - Grease a 9×13 baking pan with butter or spray with nonstick spray.
 Slice and cut the bread into 1-inch cubes.
 Spread half of the cubes into the prepared baking pan.